 Where do teachers stay?

-Teachers, school administrators, and Aides* stay in one of our VIP cabins, either Summit Lodge or Shepherd's Rest.
+Teachers, school administrators, and Aides* stay in VIP cabins: Summit Lodge or Shepherd's Rest.

 Where do students stay?

-Students stay in cabins that are rustic, yet cozy.
+Students stay in cabins that are rustic and cozy.
 Each of our nine (9) cabins is carpeted, heated, and equipped with an attached bathroom providing students with easy access to private showers and toilets.
 Pine bunk beds provide students with a comfortable night's sleep, so don't forget your bedding!

 Should students bring money to camp?

-No. We do not have a camp canteen, snack bar, or physical camp store, so there is no need to bring money to camp and doing so presents the risk of losing it.
+No. We do not have a camp canteen, snack bar, or physical camp store, so there is no need to bring money to camp, doing so presents the risk of losing it.

 What should I pack for camp?